gsoft-inc/wl-squide/docs/getting-started/default.md

 <!-- !!!warning Foundry CLI

-The prefered way for creating a new federated application for the Workleap's platform is with the [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
+The prefered way for creating a new modular application for the Workleap's platform is with the [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
 +++ pnpm
 ```bash
 pnpm create @workleap/project@latest <output-directory>